 Correction to words: Change author name to read “Thomas G. Wilkinson (b.
 1945)”

-This is one of two hymns in Singing the Faith that explore in detail the presentation of Jesus at the temple, and the encounter of the ‘holy family’ with the old man Simeon (Luke 2: 22-40).
+This is one of two hymns in Singing the Faith that explore in detail the presentation of Jesus at the temple, and the encounter of the ‘holy family’ with the old man Simeon (Luke 2: 22-40, depicted left by Rubens.)
 See also Andrew Pratt's Mary and Joseph came to the Temple (StF 229) - a more straightforward rendition of the biblical narrative but one with elements not included by Thomas G. Wilkinson.